tsunami416604/azure-docs.hu-hu/articles/azure-monitor/platform/collect-custom-metrics-guestos-vm-classic.md

     </PrivateConfig>
     ```

-1. Mentse a fájlt helyileg.
+1. Mentse helyileg a fájlt.

-## <a name="deploy-the-diagnostics-extension-to-your-cloud-service"></a>A Diagnosztika bővítmény üzembe helyezése a felhőszolgáltatásban
+## <a name="deploy-the-diagnostics-extension-to-your-cloud-service"></a>A diagnosztikai bővítmény üzembe helyezése a Cloud Service-ben

 1. Indítsa el a PowerShellt, és jelentkezzen be.